Featured in The Copper Press, 23 October, 2159 A.M.

 The Chapel of Painted Masks

-The town of Bellweather prided itself on three things: its annual Mask Parade, a bell tower that rang in several wrong keys at once, and the diminutive Chapel of Gabouray, Angel of Frivolity.
-Within that chapel Father Émile Roussel presided, a cleric whose vestments sparkled with confetti thread and whose homilies were half stand-up routine, half blessing.
-He taught that mirth is medicine, that the world’s scars ache less beneath a feather’s touch.
+The town of Clermont prided itself on three things: its annual Mask Parade, a bell tower that rang in several wrong keys at once, and the diminutive Chapel of Gabouray, Angel of Frivolity.
+Within that chapel Father Émile Redding presided, a cleric whose vestments sparkled with confetti thread and whose homilies were half stand-up routine, half blessing.
+He taught that laughter is medicine, that the world’s scars ache less beneath a feather’s touch.
 Pilgrims came for permission to be silly in a century grown stern.

 Émile adored his post.
 He brewed citrus wine for feast days, ran juggling lessons for orphans, and convinced the town council to paint the chapel’s exterior in sunburst stripes.
 When skeptics asked why a divine house should resemble a carnival tent, he quoted Gabouray’s canonical jest: “A straight face is just a mask too shy to dance.”

-One spring, Bellweather’s tranquility shattered on the Lion’s Road—a mountain pass linking trade routes to the interior.
+One spring, Clermont's tranquility shattered on the Paris Road.
+A low-mountain pass linking trade routes to the interior.
 A landslide crushed caravans, blocking supply lines and trapping survivors on perilous ledges.
 The mayor pleaded for able-bodied volunteers to scale the pass and bring aid.

 Émile attended the emergency assembly clad in violet trousers and sunflower-yellow boots.
 His suggestion—“Send clowns to cheer the trapped!”—met stone silence.
 The blacksmith snapped, “We need rope and courage, not jokes.” Émile laughed it off, but the words lodged like splinters.

 That night, unable to sleep, he paced the nave.
 Every candle flickered in drafts he could not feel.
-When he approached Gabouray’s idol—a porcelain mask smiling with painted dimples—its eyes seemed duller, almost reproachful.
+When he approached Gabouray’s idol of a porcelain mask smiling with painted dimples, its eyes seemed duller, almost reproachful.

 Echoes of a Sterner Voice

 He staggered, clutching pew rail.
-Visions burst: a lion carved of sunrise light bounding up the pass, stone tumbling aside; caravanners lifted from ledges by wings of molten bronze.
-The emblem that crowned it all was Jasiri, Archangel of Courage.
+Visions burst: a lion carved of sunrise light bounding up the pass, stone tumbling aside; caravanners lifted from ledges by wings of emerald brilliance.
+The emblem that crowned it all was that of the Archangel Jasiri, Champion of Courage.

 When dawn broke, Émile found the porcelain idol cracked down the center.
 The painted grin remained, but one half had slipped askew, exposing unpainted clay—like mirth peeled away to reveal unfinished resolve.